 Design for mute: According to a recent survey, 83% of U.S. consumers watch videos with no sound.
 The number jumps to 92% on mobile devices.
 Using captions, expressive body language, and a visually exciting video are crucial for video ads.

 Optimize for mobile: While you might create content on a desktop, most people will view it on their phones.
 Use the correct aspect ratios for the intended platform and try vertical orientation to take up more of the screen.
 Further, the landing page should be easy to navigate on mobile.

 Are you looking for help with your programmatic video campaigns?
 AUDIENCEX runs thousands of programmatic campaigns of every format, including video, on behalf of marketers and agencies.
 We can take care of both the creative and programmatic sides for stunning content that gets noticed.

-With tdX, you can access more than 18 DSPs through our trading desk for the best performance and reach possible for all your video advertising.
-Besides working with more than 18 DSPs, we also work with platforms like Snapchat, Instagram, LinkedIn, and Facebook to help you achieve an omnichannel video campaign.
+With tdX, you can access more than 24 DSPs through our trading desk for the best performance and reach possible for all your video advertising.
+Besides working with multiple DSPs, we also work with platforms like Snapchat, Instagram, LinkedIn, and Facebook to help you achieve an omnichannel video campaign.

 Contact us to talk with one of our campaign strategists to learn more about how we can help you deliver high-performance video ads.

 Get the Guide: 5 Steps to Prepare for the Loss of Third-Party Cookies